NLTM-LID/LID/Readme.md

 ## Note: Please follow the corresponding Readme.md file for more details.

+# Acknowledgement

+This work is performed with the support of the project named "Speech Technologies In Indian Languages".
+It is part of the NLTM (National Language Technology Mission) consortium project which is sponsored by Meity (Ministry of Electronics and Information Technology), India.

 # License

 This project is licensed under the NLTM License - see the [LICENSE](LICENSE) file for details.